tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

  * Called when the player has respawned (specifically when they click the "Respawn" button)
  * ONLY called after the player has transitioned from dead to not-dead, so not when they're waking up
- * This means it's possible for a player to connect and disconnect from a server without OnPlayerRespawned ever triggering for them
+ * This means it's possible for the player to connect and disconnect from a server without OnPlayerRespawned ever triggering for them
  * No return behavior

 ## OnPlayerSleep